Conformal Prediction Bands for Two-Dimensional Functional Time Series: Case Study: Forecasting Black Sea Level Anomalies

 We are also interested in analyzing the \textit{pointwise} properties of CP bands in this scenario.
 Therefore, we display in \autoref{fig:map_cov} a map of the pointwise coverage of the prediction bands, obtained using FAR(1)-EK.
-We can appreciate, as expected, a high empirical coverage across the entire domain, emphasizing once again the peculiarity of our approach, which guarantees global coverage of the prediction surfaces, reflected by an obvious pointwise coverage higher than the global one.
-We report in \autoref{fig:map_cov} also the average width of such bands, which denotes a peculiar pattern, probably due to data collection routines.
+We can appreciate, as expected, a high empirical coverage across the entire domain, emphasizing once again the peculiarity of our approach, which guarantees \textit{global} coverage of the prediction surfaces, reflected by an obvious pointwise coverage higher than the nominal one.
+We report in \autoref{fig:map_cov} the average width of CP bands, which denotes a peculiar pattern, likely caused by data collection routines.
 Indeed, we can see from \autoref{fig:map_std}, that a similar behaviour observed in the map of pointwise width can be found by plotting the standard deviation of original data.
 This is coherent with the employed CP framework, since the size of prediction bands depends on the amplitude of the functional standard deviation.

-In conclusion, the study case confirms the validity of our procedure and proves how a FAR(1) model significantly improves the predictive efficiency even in this more complex scenario.
-We conjecture that the accuracy of the forecast surface (and thus the efficiency of the resulting CP bands) may be further enhanced by taking into consideration a more refined predictor.
+In conclusion, this case study confirms the validity of our procedure and proves how a FAR(1) model significantly improves the predictive efficiency even in this more complex scenario.